Substance Abuse and Addiction Treatment Resources in El Paso

 However, El Paso is also home to less wholesome forms of entertainment, and substance use disorder leaves a painful mark on many lives in the area.
 Both legal and illegal substances are sources of addiction in the city.
 According to a report by the Addiction Research Institute at the University of Texas, abuse of prescription opioids in Texas has been on the rise over the past decade.
 Deaths from these drugs have increased by 200 percent since 2000.
 Illegal drugs such as heroin, cocaine, hallucinogens, methamphetamine and cannabis account for numerous hospital visits each year.

 Substance misuse affects a wide variety of different people from different walks of life.
 It isn’t limited to single communities and doesn’t represent moral failure.
 It is a serious illness that can happen to anyone at any time, and like other serious illnesses, it requires treatment.
 Luckily, El Paso offers many drug treatment facilities.
-This guide will help you familiarize yourself with local recovery resources.

 You’re not alone in this struggle.